 Programmes within the faculty of Health and Life Science

-The University of Liverpool, in collaboration with local FE partners, has developed a Year Zero foundation programme for Home/EU students that leads to access onto a variety of vocational Health Studies programmes:
+The University of Liverpool, in collaboration with local FE partners, has developed a Year Zero foundation programme for Home students that leads to access onto a variety of vocational Health Studies programmes:

 - Veterinary Science

 Students seeking entry to one of these courses will study at the Sixth Form College, Birkenhead or Carmel College, St Helens.
 See our Foundation to Health and Veterinary Studies (Year 0) Programme page for more information.